Byrdseed

 How do we teach students to recognize the tone of a piece of writing?
-I struggled with explaining this abstract concept before landing on the perfect tool to help express the meaning of tone: movie previews.
+I struggled with explaining this abstract concept before landing on the perfect tool to help express the meaning of tone: movie previews or trailers.

 1. Introduce Tone